Juniper/vqfx10k-vagrant/README.md

 ### Light Mode

-In Light mode, only 1 Routing Engine VM, running Junos is required for each instance
+In Light mode, only 1 Routing Engine VM, running Junos is required for each instance.

-Up to 12 interfaces are supported to connect to external devices.
-Interface names will be em3 to em14
+Up to 5 interfaces are supported to connect to external devices.
+Interface names will be em3 to em7

 #### Light Mode Limitations
 In Light mode, most data plane features are not supported and all packets are processed in kernel

-- To be confirmed -
-Family ethernet-switching is not supported
+> Family ethernet-switching is not supported in light mode

 ### VM Characteristics